A poorly written application will always have poor performance. A very common way for developers to increase the performance of their application is:

 The problem will remain: the poorly written application

-In order to speed up your application, you first need to ensure that your application is written with the best way possible that fulfils its requirements.
+In order to speed up your application, you first need to ensure that your application is written with the best way possible that fulfills its requirements.
 Nothing beats a good design.
 After that, there are many aspects to consider: - server hardware - clients connecting (location, browsers) - network latency - database hardware

 and many more.
 In this article we will try to highlight some scenarios that could provide more insight as to where your application is really slow.

-NOTE These are reccommendations and good practices.
+NOTE These are recommendations and good practices.
 You are by no means obligated to follow the advice on this document, and by no means is this list exhaustive.
 Your performance enhancing strategies rely primarily on the needs of your application.

 Profiling is a form of dynamic application analysis that offers metrics regarding your application.
 Profiling offers the real picture on what is really going on at any given time in your application, and thus guide you to areas where you application needs attention.
 Profiling should be continuous in a production application.